dustinpfister/blog_posts/_posts/js-array-join.md

 console.log(str); '3/9/2020'
 ```

-There is more than just the array join method to work with after all and not just with respect to the other array prototype methods.
-When using join often other methods will be used before hand, so maybe some more examples are called for with this one.
+This example is an array of primitive values each of which are a number.
+When dealing with an array of values each of which are a string or number then using join can be as simple as just calling it off the array like this.
+However when dealing with objects there might need to be a little more done before getting to the point at which the Array.join method is used.
+So although we have the basic idea of Array.join covered, maybe we should look at some more examples of this.

 ## 2 - js array join and empty string as a separator